Shear-driven mixing of segregated granular materials: Introduction

 \section{Introduction}

-Polydisperse granular flows are governed by the competition between two antagonistic transport mechanisms: size segregation, which sharpens concentration gradients through size-selective particle motion, and diffusive remixing, which smooths these gradients through random particle rearrangements \cite{Ottino2000,Gray2018}.
+Polydisperse granular flows (figure~\ref{fig:1}) are governed by the competition between two antagonistic transport mechanisms: size segregation, which sharpens concentration gradients through size-selective particle motion, and diffusive remixing, which smooths these gradients through random particle rearrangements \cite{Ottino2000,Gray2018}.
 In dense sheared granular media, this competition determines whether an initially stratified configuration remains stable, is transiently eroded into a mixed state, or relaxes back towards a normally graded segregated state.
-It also sets the characteristic thickness of the polydisperse mixing layer that develops between segregated regions.
+It also sets the characteristic thickness of the polydisperse mixing-layer that develops between segregated regions (figure~\ref{fig:1}H).
 However, a predictive description of how this balance controls the relevant timescales and characteristic length scales remains incomplete.

-This problem arises generically in granular materials, whose discrete and frictional nature gives rise to strong coupling between particle rearrangement, frictional contacts, stresses, and bulk deformation \cite{Ottino2000,Gray2018,Breard2019,Zhou2020}.
-In polydisperse systems, shear commonly drives size segregation, with large grains tending to rise while small grains percolate downwards \cite{Middleton70,SavageLun1988}.
-The resulting spatial sorting modifies the internal structure, transport properties, and effective rheology of the material, with important consequences across geophysical and industrial settings \cite{Zhou2020,Trewhela2021a,Trewhela2021b,russell2023plastic,Cunez2024,Trewhela24,TrewhelaUlloa2024}.
+This problem arises generically in granular materials, whose discrete and frictional nature gives rise to strong coupling between particle rearrangement, frictional contacts, stresses, and bulk deformation \citep{Ottino2000,Gray2018,Breard2019,Zhou2020}.
+In polydisperse systems, shear commonly drives size segregation, with large grains tending to rise while small grains percolate downwards \citep{Middleton70,SavageLun1988}.
+The resulting spatial sorting modifies the internal structure, transport properties, and effective rheology of the material, with important consequences across geophysical and industrial settings \citep{Zhou2020,Trewhela2021a,Trewhela2021b,russell2023plastic,Cunez2024,Trewhela24,TrewhelaUlloa2024,trottet2025sandball}.